Dr. Charles Igel

 - George Guidall

-So, what does this have to do with narration?
-Put simply, good narration is storytelling; noteworthy narration is storytelling with a purpose.
+So what's this got to do with narration?
+Everything.
+Good narration is storytelling, plain and simple.
+Great narration is storytelling with a mission.

 Projects